laowantong/paroxython/docs/md/preparing.md

 }
 ```

-... and happy duck hunting!
+... and happy duck hunting[^type_hints]!

+[^type_hints]:
+    For now, Paroxython ignores your type hints, but may take them into account in the future.